csvidit/snapshot/README.md

 ### Database

-* Firebase Firestore
+* Cloud Firestore (called Datastore within Google Cloud)

 ### Authentication

 * Auth0

 ## Inner Workings

+### APIs

+* News API
+* The New York Times
+* Pexels

 ### News

-A Pub/Sub Firebase Cloud Function fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
+A Pub/Sub Firebase Cloud Function (in TypeScript) fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
 The app fetches the items document from the news collection of that Firestore database whenever the logged-in user goes to the ```/``` route of the app.

 ### Test Credentials